johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 authoritative DNS responses or be the result of direct DNS queries.

-The former, "opportunistic mode" is hint-based and aims to enable resolvers to discover and upgrade transport connections efficiently, thereby improving privacy, security, and performance for subsequent interactions.
-The mechanism is designed to not require any protocol changes.
+The former, "opportunistic mode" is hint-based and aims to enable resolvers to discover alternative transports efficiently and then opportunistically upgrade connections to the authoritative, thereby improving privacy, security, and performance for subsequent interactions.
+The mechanism is designed to not require any protocol change or additional queries.
 It is safe, backward-compatible, and effective even when DNSSEC validation of the hint is not possible or desired.

+In certain circumstances and with additional overhead it is also possible to use direct queries to securely obtain authentication information for the authoritative that can then be used to authenticate an encrypted connection.

 It is also possible to establish a "validated mode" where the communication between the resolver and the authoritative server is